ucsb-teaching-cs/s21/activities/debugging_assistance.md

 * It's important not to trivialize students' problems.
 * Ask clarifying questions at the beginning, before trying to tackle a problem head-on.
     * Let students describe what their code is doing / what the problem is; don't try to just look at the code first and figure it out on your own.
-    * Ask students what they are trying **to do** (not just what's the lab/hw question they are on but what semantic step they are working on)
+    * Ask students what they are trying **to do** (not just what's the lab/hw question they are on but what _semantic step_ they are working on: e.g., checking if an item already exists in the list before adding it)
     * If a student is running into an error, show them how to interpret the error and reason about the potential causes of the error; ask them what part of their code might be causing an error and ask how/what they can change and why.
     * Ask students to explain what they've already tried.
 * Lead the student towards the issue rather than telling them where the issue is in their code.